 Overview

 Custom Dropdowns allow you to include custom dropdown inputs in the Connect Portal as a part of the User Settings of your integration.
+You can use Custom Dropdowns to allow your users to select:- Data from your app, like a destination Project to sync Jira tickets into

 - A type of User Setting that Paragon does not support natively, like a custom Salesforce enum.